nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 Budgeting 250-350 mA for normal operation is a midrange target to aim for.
 A reliable 2A+ rated power supply will work well to power C.H.I.P.
 Pro.

 The current draw limit of VBUS is set by register 30H.
 The options are 100mA, 500mA, 900mA and "no limit".
 If the current draw exceeds the set threshold, C.H.I.P. shuts down.
-Read more from page 33 of the [AXMP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf).
+Read more about the VBUS limit on page 33 of the [AXMP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf).

 ### Button